 Why do people commit suicide?

-Fellow PT blogger Alex Lickerman provides a detailed explanation in his blog “The Six Reasons People Attempt Suicide: Suicide is far more understandable than people think.”
+Fellow Psychology Today blogger Alex Lickerman provides a detailed explanation in his post, "The Six Reasons People Attempt Suicide: Suicide Is Far More Understandable Than People Think."

 Here are the top six reasons: